 That 0.275 means that 27.5% — or about a third of your income — goes toward your debts.

-A 27.5% debt-to-income ratio is typically in the debt-level danger zone.
+That puts the 27.5% ratio in the danger zone.

 Again, this factor is an indicator to a credit issuer of how well you will manage to repay your debt with your new balance transfer credit card.